Component parts and Assembly

 Having now removed the sensor from its chamber and removed the deflector/air foil (cover) the cause of the failure on my unit can be easily seen.

-Despite the fine grill like structure over the sensor, without an purpose made air filter correctly installed the sensor would quickly become damaged.
+Despite the fine grill like structure over the sensor, without a purpose made air filter correctly located directly in front of the MAFS chamber MAFS would quickly become damaged.

-The grill seen in the above photo can be removed , this will enable you to see the MAFS much clearer but take car not to touch the reeds/film
+The grill seen in the above photo can be removed, this will enable you to see the MAFS reeds much clearer but take care not to touch the reeds/film

 I used two fine flat bladed screw drivers and gently teased the sleeve out, take note of its position or mark before removal